Frequently Asked Questions

 No. The extension reads existing transcript text from the page (YouTube captions or visible transcript blocks).
 It never accesses your microphone, never records audio, and never performs speech recognition.

 Accuracy is whatever the source page provides.
-YouTube auto-captions can be imperfect on accented speech or noisy audio.
-Human-authored captions are typically very accurate.
-The extension does not transform the text; it extracts what is already there.
+YouTube auto-captions can be imperfect on accented or noisy audio; human-authored captions are typically very accurate.
+The extension does not transform the text, it extracts what is already there.

 Does it work offline?